 5. Select the load generator on which you will run the script.

-6. Configure the script according to the regulations described below, in point 10.
+6. Configure the script according to the regulations described below in point 10.

-9. Acceptance procedure
+9. Acceptance Procedure

-After completing all of the above, handle the script to the customer or your manager for verification.
+After completing all of the above, send the script to the customer or your manager for verification.
 They check the script’s functional capacity through the controller.
 After checking the script and auditing the code, your customer or manager accepts the script or handles it back to correct errors.

 After all scripts have been accepted, it’s finally time for performance testing.
 Below, you can see an approximate algorithm.